cflee/cfleecom/content/posts/2022-08-14-climbs-next.md

 Bootstrapping this trust between the climber and belayer seems difficult, especially in a pair since it's difficult to observe the belayer as the climber.
 It would be cool if there was a setup with a weighted mannequin or something that can be raised and then dropped (whether as a surprise or not) for belayers to practice catching with -- it was quite scary to watch some videos where some climbing gear manufacturer (Black Diamond or Petzl I think) get actual humans to enact various fall scenarios.
-The next best alternative seems to be to have a third person to at least observe the belayer, but even then if you don't want to risk a fall that will still be limited to just checking the routine belaying habits.
+The next best alternative seems to be to have a third person to at least observe the belayer, maybe also hang on to the braking end, but even then if you don't want to risk a fall that will still be limited to checking the routine belaying habits.

 Top-roping feels quite hard compared to bouldering because of the increased endurance, I don't really remember if I even completed a level 1 route.
 It also feels like the feedback/learning loop is a lot longer because it takes so much longer for each try, and then it's 2x that to swap with your buddy.